the-ryan-1/cupp_plusplus/README.md

 Ensure you select the right binary for your OS and ensure the config.ini file is in the same directory as the executable.

+Boost libraries are currently required.
+On linux OpenSSL is often already on your system to install Boost try the following

+`sudo apt-get install libboost-all-dev`

 This will compile and has been tested on Windows and Mac.

-Binaries for Windows and Linux coming in the next few days.
+It was built with the latest boost lib for each respective package manager.
+Future versions will standardize this, but if you need to make edits and recompile change the boost version in CMakeLists.txt
+    * Homebrew (OSX) 1.82
+    * pacman (Arch) 1.81
+    * apt-get (Kali) 1.74

 Quick start
 -----------
+Ensure you have Boost and OpenSSL on your system then

-    $ ./cupp++ -h
+   `$ ./cupp++ -h`

 ## Options